Dumpster Rental in Rock Hill, SC

 - Lighter fluid

-Please go the EPA website and do research on these and other products.
+Please go to the EPA website and do research on these and other products.
 Prevention is the first step to protecting your family and community.
 Just don’t throw these items into the regular trash bin.
 If you are not clear on how you should dispose of these items contact:

 The York County Solid Waste Collection and Recycling Center.
 They can be reached at: